Overview

 Highers

-- Year 2 entry: BB (Chemistry B and Biology B, in addition to requirements for Year 1 above)
+- Year 2 entry: BB (Chemistry B and Biology/Human Biology B, in addition to requirements for Year 1 above)

-- Year 1 entry: BBB (two Sciences, including Biology B or Chemistry B; Chemistry (if not at A Level) GCSE B, Maths GCSE B, GCSE English Language B or English Literature B
+- Year 1 entry: BBB (two sciences, including Biology B or Chemistry B; Chemistry (if not at A Level) GCSE B, Maths GCSE B, GCSE English Language B or English Literature B

 -